jwellman1307/SafeSpend-App/README.md

 Account required: **No**
 Bank connection required: **No**

-SpendGuard is now available as a public Android app after completing closed testing and production preparation.
+SpendGuard is now available as a public Android app after completing closed testing, production preparation, and Google Play release approval.

 ---